 What If You Don’t Have Manure, Compost, or Worms?

-It’s also possible to use commercial liquid fertilizer with your watering can but do so carefully.
+Using commercial liquid fertilizer with your watering can is possible, but do so carefully.

 Keep in mind succulents are very sensitive to salt and most fertilizers contain quite a bit of salt.

-Avoid using a slow timed-release fertilizer for succulents, cacti, or aloes because these types of fertilizers tend to continue releasing even during the plants’ dormant season.
+Avoid using a slow timed-release fertilizer for succulents, cacti, or aloes because these fertilizers tend to continue releasing even during the plants’ dormant season.
 This harms the health of your plant.

 Instead, use a water-soluble fertilizer designed for use with succulents and follow packaging directions carefully.

-Read the instructions carefully and then use only half or a quarter the amount of fertilizer recommended.
+Read the instructions carefully, and then use only half or a quarter of the recommended fertilizer.